mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Defiance Super Shock**

-This heavy-duty taser can fire up to four darts with twenty-meter-long wires.
+This heavy-duty taser can fire up to four darts with twenty-yard-long wires.
 The wired connection to the battery allows for a more powerful shock but limits range.
 It can also be used point pointblank in Close Combat for the same damage.
 After a successful hit, if the target does not knock the lines free, the attacker may use a Major Action to inflict the base damage of the weapon again by opening another set of capacitors.

 Wireless bonus: A successful hit informs you of the status of the target’s basic health in terms of Condition Monitors (general statements, rather than exact number of boxes left).